wikindx/wikindx/website/web/src/content/help-topics/search.md

 The documents are analyzed according to their mime-type and then according to their extension if there is any ambiguity.

 The `plain/text` mime-type is a generic format that covers a multitude of files.
-As the search targets written documents, attachments with the following extension are excluded: CSV, TSV, SILK.
+As the search targets written documents, attachments with the following extension are excluded: CSV, TSV, SYLK.

 Then encoding is assumed to be __UTF-8 only__, unless the format specification says otherwise.